leapcode/bitmask-vpn/branding/motd-cli/README.md

 The text message can contain links.

-You can use the `motd-cli` tool to parse and validate the json:
+You can use the `motd-cli` tool in this folder to parse and validate the json:

 ```
+go build
 ❯ ./motd-cli
 file: motd-example.json
 count: 1